kannankvs/md2/Command-Reference.md

 **config portchannel add/del <portchannel_name>**

 This command is used to add or delete the portchannel.
 This command needs root privileges.
-It is recommended to use portchannel names in the format "PortChannelxxxx", where "xxxx" is the number.
+It is recommended to use portchannel names in the format "PortChannelxxxx", where "xxxx" is number of 1 to 4 digits.
 Ex: "PortChannel0002".

-NOTE: If users specify any other name like "pc99", command will succeed, but the name is not printed properly in the "show interface portchannel" command.
+NOTE: If users specify any other name like "pc99", command will succeed, but such names are not supported.
+Such names are not printed properly in the "show interface portchannel" command.
+It is recommended not to use such names.

-TBD: When any port is already member of any other portchannel and if user tries to add the same port in some other portchannel (without deleting it from the current portchannel), the command fails internally.
+TBD18: When any port is already member of any other portchannel and if user tries to add the same port in some other portchannel (without deleting it from the current portchannel), the command fails internally.
 But, it does not print any error message.
 In such cases, remove the member from current portchannel and then add it to new portchannel.
 AI: Command should fail in such case.
 Raise Ticket to fix it.
-TBD: We dont support such pc99 names.
-Always use PortChannelOneToFourDigits.
-Document this.

 Command takes two optional arguements given below.
 1) min-links  - minimum number of links required to bring up the portchannel